13 Tips for Better Data Aggregation in PostgreSQL and TimescaleDB

 time window.
 As such, your application’s requirements on how soon out-of-date materialized aggregations should be refreshed determine the policy schedule.

 Once you have materialized your aggregation, do you still need the underlying raw data?
-Sometimes, the answer is “no.” There are numerous use cases that rely on visualizing data and primarily rely on continuous aggregates to retrieve and display data at various rollups quickly.
+Sometimes, the answer is “no.” Numerous use cases rely on visualizing data and primarily rely on continuous aggregates to retrieve and display data at various rollups quickly.

 For instance, we may visualize device battery temperatures for the last day using raw data, show temperatures for the last month using daily averages, and finally, show temperatures for the last year using weekly averages.
 In this case, raw data only needs to be kept in the hypertable for up to a week, just enough time to compute the aggregates for the last week for the weekly continuous aggregate.